PixelStoriesEngine/pixel-stories-docs/src/content/docs/getting-started.md

 title: Getting Started
 description: Getting started with Pixel Stories
 ---
 Pixel Stories is a game engine designed specifically for story-driven adventures games.
 Our game engine can be launched in any modern web browser.
-Right now the application is free for early access users.
+The engine is free and in early access alpha.
 You can jump right into the engine <a href="https://app.pixelstories.io" target="_blank">here</a>!

 ## Basic Tutorial